| |

 can develop the condition.
 Triggers for the disease include the cold and stress.

-Symptoms depend on the frequency, duration and severity of the blood vessel
+Symptoms depend on the frequency, duration and severity of the blood vessel spasms.

-constricts the vessels therefor limiting the blood flow.
+the vessels therefor limiting the blood flow.

-Over time the blood vessels may thicken slightly further limiting the blood
+Over time the blood vessels may thicken slightly further limiting the blood flow.

-flow.
 The skin may turn white due to lack of blood flow.
 After the spasms subside,

 the skin may turn red before returning to its normal color.
 Symptoms include